grondilu/libdigest-raku/README.md

 [![SparrowCI](https://ci.sparrowhub.io/project/gh-grondilu-libdigest-raku/badge)](https://ci.sparrowhub.io)
 # Digests in raku

-This is a [raku](https://raku.org/) module implementing some digest algorithms in pure raku (no parrot or nqp:: code).
+This is a [raku](https://raku.org/) repository implementing some digest algorithms.
+It also contains a `Digest::OpenSSL` module for native calls to some of the SHA functions, though these require OpenSSL 3.

 ## Synopsis